oemof/tespy/docs/tespy_modules/other.rst

     of the equation:

     - connections required in the equation
-    - jacobian matrix to place the partial derivatives
+    - Jacobian matrix to place the partial derivatives
     - automatic numerical derivatives
     - other (external) parameters (e.g. the CharLine in the API docs example of :py:class:`tespy.tools.helpers.UserDefinedEquation`)